Accounting & Finance BA (Hons) (with Foundation Year)UCAS Code: N401|Duration: 4 years|Full Time|Hope Park|UCAS Campus Code: L46

 This theme builds on your knowledge of Management Accounting and develops your understanding of how to analyse the performance of businesses using both financial and non-financial data across a range of sectors.

 A research piece or project in an area of your choice.

 This topic gives you a detailed understanding of business taxation, individual taxation and corporation tax in the United Kingdom.
 You will also study how to design a country’s tax system.

 Analysing risk management techniques, as well as Business and Asset evaluation, you will consider corporate restructures and working capital management techniques.

 A research dissertation in an area of your choice.

-Graduates of this degree will be well prepared for a rewarding career in accountancy, credit control, financial services, investment analysis, purchasing, business consulting, and other related financial and business professions.
+Graduates of this degree will be well prepared for a rewarding career in accountancy, banking, credit control, financial services, investment analysis, purchasing, business consulting, and other related financial and business professions.

 A job in accountancy and finance can help you gain an attractive salary and pursue a challenging career as a Chief Financial Officer, Director or Partner in an accounting firm, Forensic Accountant or Business Adviser.